-States fund their operations in part through borrowing, often by issuing debt securities in their domestic markets.2 The investors who buy government securities may be domestic or foreign.
-US Treasury securities have been particularly attractive to foreign investors,3 partly because the US dollar is the reserve currency, and investors want to hold US dollar denominated securities.
-US government securities have historically also attracted investors because of the strength of the US economy and the unlikeliness of a US default - US Treasuries seemed to be risk-free assets.
-However, it is now clear that
+States fund their operations in part through borrowing, often by issuing debt securities in their domestic markets.
+The investors who buy government securities may be domestic or foreign.
+US Treasury securities have been particularly attractive to foreign investors, for partly because the US dollar is the reserve currency, and investors want to hold US dollar denominated securities.
+US government securities have also attracted investors because of the strength of the US economy and the unlikeliness of a US default - US Treasuries seemed to be risk-free assets.
+However, it is now clear that sovereign debt is not a risk free asset.